Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 Numbers relating to trigonometrics and Rubik’s Cubes feature prominently throughout the archetype.

-- In particular, everything revolves around the number 3.
+- In particular, everything revolves around the number 3 (since triangles have 3 sides), as well as 6 (since Rubik’s cubes have 6 faces).
   - The Levels and Ranks of the Synchro and Xyz monsters are all multiples of 3.
   - The ATK/DEF of every monster is a multiple of 300.
-  - The Ritual Spell [Rubic Dragonometry](#Spells) requires banishing exactly 3 monsters from 3 different locations, whose total Levels equal a multiple of 3.
+  - The Ritual Spell [Rubic Dragonometry](#Ritual) requires banishing exactly 3 monsters from 3 different locations, whose total Levels equal a multiple of 3.
   - [Rubic Execution](#Traps) and [Rubic Transverse](#Traps) both must be activated as Chain Link 3 or higher.
 - The ATK/DEF of the Level 3 Main Deck monsters total 900 (90° being a right angle).
 - The ATK/DEF of the Level 6 Main Deck monsters total 2700 (270° being the reflex of a right angle).
-- Every Link monster’s ATK equals its Link Rating x 1000, except [Rubic Hexangle](#Link-monsters), who alters its own ATK to reach multiples of 600.
+- Every Link monster’s ATK equals its Link Rating x 1000, except [Rubic Hexangle](#Link-Monsters), who alters its own ATK to reach multiples of 600.
+  - The highest practical ATK it can reach is 6600, when it links to 5 cards while in the central Main Monster Zone.

 </details>